ernesto27/system-design/keyvaluedb/tutorial/TUTORIAL.md

 ```

-This code create a new test function called Test_SetGetKeyValue, this function create a new instance of the Engine struct, set a new key value pair and get the value of the key, if the value is not the expected return an error, also test that if we try to get a key that not exists return an error,
+This code create a new test function called Test_SetGetKeyValue, this function has a new instance of the Engine struct, set a new key value pair and get the value of the key, if the value is not the expected return an error,
 we use the testing native native golang package to tests, we are not going to use any external libraries.

 ### Persist data on disk
-At the moment we only store key, value on memory, that works fine, but the problem is that if we restart the server or if a crash happened we lost all the data, in order to prevent the data we will save the key, value pair on file ,  this key value will be separate by a space and we separate items by a new line,  for example
+At the moment we only store key, value on memory, that works fine, but the problem is that if we for example restart the server or if a crash happened we lost all the data that we previously saved using Set method, in order to prevent that, the key/value data will be save on a file,  this key value will be separate by a space and we differenciate items by a new line,  for example

 data.txt